 “I believe [in] transparency and democratization of this technology.
 We need to make sure this is available for everyone regardless of financial or status geography, and does not exacerbate existing class or racial divides,” says O’Shea.

 For the Wetware creators, it is imperative the individual retains the right to make the decision autonomously, rather than its technology be enforced.
-It’s a common thread throughout the interview.
+Humanity united is a common thread throughout the interview, but without coercion.

 O’Shea, who is also a “futuristic speaker and television producer” from Pennsylvania of acclaimed podcast “Future Grind,” sees an introduction of “cyborg” qualities as a “breakdown of what even defines a ‘Species’,” a step they consider positive for “directed evolution.”

-There are some lofty goals to be found in Wetware’s ambitions, and they readily admit to it.
-Over-population issues to renewable energy supplies; “mind uploading” and living with no physical form, are but a few issues they hope to address.
+There are some lofty goals to be found in Wetware’s biohacking ambitions, and they readily admit to it.
+Over-population issues to renewable energy supplies; “mind uploading” and living with no physical form, are but a few issues they hope to address for humanity.

 When asked about cyborgs spurring a population crisis, however, and becoming a superior race with issues like choosing who lives and dies, O’Shea counters that equality may eventually reign, and sustainability would become a by-product of this quest.